 I don’t get out much anymore.
 I stay inside with the cat.
 I am turning into a cat.
 I eat like the cat — cold salmon on a small plate; I sleep like the cat — frequently, and in various chairs.
+A couple of Zen Buddhists.
 There is one major difference between us — she can’t type, therefore wastes no time at it.

 The cat looks out the Miami Beach window at the blinding white sky.
 Pelicans fly in formation — nature’s own squadron, one bird taking the lead, ten others fanned out behind him.
 Here’s another difference between the cat and I — I know that far-away objects are bigger than they appear; the cat thinks the pelicans are about the size of budgerigars.

 I’m running out of time if I intend to write my magnum opus, that one book that will justify my lousy life.
 The age-old question is: Where to begin?
 Don’t give me that “at the beginning” routine.
 I hate stories that start: My earliest memory is when I was four, standing on the running board of my father’s old Ford, blah blah blah.